junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "I don't think we can get Chuck or Amara back to fix this -- even if we can, to be honest, I don't really want to see them again so soon."
 Sam says, "So the only option is just this --"

-"The purest of all light."
+"The brightest of all light."
 Cass finishes his sentence.
 "But what does that mean?
-Who, or what, has the brightest purest light?"
+Who, or what, has the brightest light?"

 Realization hits all of them at the same time.
 Though it comes with a different name.